A red background with Scrabble letter pieces on it spelling "FORECLOSURE" broken into three lines.

 Changes in Insurance Coverage

-Communicate with Your Lender
+Communicate with Your Lender to Avoid Foreclosure

-Early communication with your lender is crucial for preventing foreclosure.
+Early communication with your lender is crucial for avoiding foreclosure.
 If you foresee difficulty in making your mortgage payments, don't wait until you're already behind.
 Reach out to your lender as soon as possible.
 Most lenders are willing to work with you if they are informed of your situation early on.

 Gather Essential Documents